roadwarriorslive/Pipulate/README.md

 Spreadsheets.
 Get a Pipulate server from anywhere, fire-off a job, and then destroy the server if you care to.
 Nothing's lost!

+### Great for newbs!
-Pipulate is also a totally extendable system, plug-in compatible with Pipulate-unaware standalone Python functions, making it totally suitable for amateur coders looking to "extend a system" even as a Python beginners and newbs to programming.
+Pipulate is also a totally extendable system, plug-in compatible with Pipulate-unaware standalone Python functions, making it totally suitable for amateur coders looking to extend a system even as a Python beginners and newbs to programming.
+Just write "Hello World" and plug it in.

 Yes, this is something different.